FnF (TV series)

-FnF, also known as Friends n Family, is a Bangladeshi drama serial which was first aired on 17 January 2010 on channel every Sundays and Mondays at 9:40pm.NTV, and as of 18 July 2010, "FnF" stopped airing.
-Redwan Rony, the writer of the popular Bengali drama serial House Full, is the director and the writer of FnF.
+FnF, also known as Friends n Family, is a Bangladeshi drama serial which was first aired on 17 January 2010 on channel every Sundays and Mondays at 9:40pm on NTV. and as of 18 July 2010, "FnF" stopped airing.
+Redoan Rony, the writer of the popular Bengali drama serial House Full, is the director and the writer of FnF.
 The story of this drama serial revolves around Mr. Patwary and children, all living in the urbanised and developing city of Dhaka, along with their loving family and friends.
 The cast includes Abul Hayat, Partha Barua, Aupee Karim, Sumaiya Shimu, Anika Kabir Shokh, Mosharraf Karim, Rumel, Ahmed Rubel, MoMo Morshed, Schumonn Patwary, Saju Muntasher, Shahnaz Khushi, Nafa, Faruque Ahmed, Anika Akter Nupur, Fida Aeschylus Pidim, and Tania Ahmed.

 Plot

 Most of the major characters - Mr. Patwary (Abul Hayat), Bobby (Sumaiya Shimu), Chobi (Anika Kabir Shokh), Johir(Mosharraf Karim), Mostak(Ahmed Rubel) etc. get introduced to each other while travelling on a package tour destined for Sylhet.
 Their intimacy stays even after coming back to Dhaka.
 They keep running into each other on various occasions and their bonds grow even bigger.
 Eventually new relations form among them.
 Also various new characters get involved with their lives from time to time.